mavlink/mavros/mavros/README.md

 certain calculations, these need to be installed manually by the user using `geographiclib-tools`, which can be installed by `apt-get` in Debian systems.
 For a quicker procedure, just **run the available script in the "tools" folder, `install_geographiclib_datasets.sh`**.

+Note that if you are using an older MAVROS release source install and want to update to a new one, remember to run `rosdep update` before running `rosdep install --from-paths ${ROS_WORKSPACE} --ignore-src --rosdistro=${ROSDISTRO}`, with `ROS_WORKSPACE` your src folder of catkin workspace.
+This will allow updating the `rosdep` list and install the required dependencies when issuing `rosdep install`.

 :bangbang:**The geoid dataset is mandatory to allow the conversion between heights in order to respect ROS msg API!**:bangbang: